 Galin Stoev, director

 Sasha Denisova is a Ukrainian playwright and director.
 She graduated from the Faculty of Philology at Taras Shevchenko National University in Kyiv.
-She taught directing at the Meyerhold Theatre Centre, lectured at the Moscow Art Theatre School and ran a studio for auteur and documentary theatre – Studio-OFF.
-In 2010, after completing her training in Documentary Theatre at the Royal Court Theatre in the UK, Denisova created a company of like-minded artists with whom she practices forms of experimental theatre.
+She taught directing at the Meyerhold Theatre Centre, lectured at the Moscow Art Theatre School, and ran a studio for auteur and documentary theatre – Studio-OFF.
+In 2010, after completing her training in Documentary Theatre at the Royal Court Theatre in the UK, Denisova created a company of like-minded artists with whom she practices experimental theatre forms.
 She fled Russia at the beginning of the war and now lives in Poland, where she has written and produced several documentary plays, including “The Hague”.

 With English subtitles.